 Certificate III in Fire Protection Control

 Fire Industry Training (FiT) offers this qualification exclusively as an apprenticeship.
-Our UEE31011 Certificate III in Fire Protection Control has been developed in conjunction with industry practitioners and FiT Trainers and Assessors, and it covers the knowledge and skills required to become a qualified Fire Technician.
+Our UEE31011 Certificate III in Fire Protection Control has been developed in conjunction with industry practitioners and FiT Trainers and Assessors, it covers the knowledge and skills required to become a qualified Fire Technician.

 This training program also includes an extra unit of competency (UEENEEP024A) enabling our Fire Technicians eligibility to apply for a Restricted Electrical Work Licence (Fire protection and control systems)